percona/percona-server-mongodb-operator/source/helm.rst

       helm install my-op percona/psmdb-operator

    The ``my-op`` parameter in the above example is the name of `a new release object <https://helm.sh/docs/intro/using_helm/#three-big-concepts>`_ which is created for the Operator when you install its Helm chart.
-Any arbitrary name is OK.
+Use any arbitrary name with Helm 3.x or omit it with Helm 2.x.

    .. note:: If nothing explicitly specified, ``helm install`` command will work
       with ``default`` namespace.
 To use different namespace, provide it with